medatechnology/simpleorm/README.md

 # SimpleORM

 A simple, flexible Object-Relational Mapping (ORM) library for Go that provides a unified interface for different database systems.
-Currently supports RQLite with plans for additional database implementations.
+Currently supports PostgreSQL and RQLite with explicit transaction support.

 ## Features

+- **🎉 Explicit Transactions (New in v0.2.0)**: Full transaction support with `BeginTransaction()`, `Commit()`, and `Rollback()` - works like sqlx!
-- **Database Agnostic**: Unified interface that works across different database systems
+- **Database Agnostic**: Unified interface that works across different database systems (PostgreSQL, RQLite)
 - **Flexible Querying**: Support for raw SQL, parameterized queries, and condition-based queries
 - **Advanced Condition Builder**: Build complex nested queries with AND/OR logic
 - **Complex Query Support**: JOINs, aggregations, GROUP BY, HAVING, DISTINCT, and CTEs